 Co-recipient of the Bruce Gardner Memorial Prize for Applied Policy Analysis.
 Agriculture and Applied Economics Association, July 2019

-Associate scientist in the Department of Economics, Iowa State University.
+Research scientist in the Department of Economics, Iowa State University.
 I am also a lecturer in the School of Urban and Regional Planning, The University of Iowa.